×

 Be on the lookout for our next quarterly newsletter, chock full of information that can help you transform your business.

-Still have questions about inbound contact centers?
+Frequently asked questions about inbound contact centers

 Remote agents may need help with linguistic and cultural differences if their customer base is in a different country.
 They may also have to adjust to differing time zones (for example, someone based in GMT taking calls from people in EST is likely to experience the highest call volumes late into the night).